Building a Design System Playbook

 Pain point

-Legacy UI patterns + Broken UX → 7,000 VOC issues
+Legacy UI patterns + Broken UX flows

 Although the KB Starbanking Design System Guide was introduced 3 years ago, many teams continued relying on legacy UI components, keeping adoption at only 14%.
-At the same time, UX flows lacked clear logic and predictability, leading to frequent user confusion and task failures.

-How might we unify KB Bank’s UI and UX design
+KB Bank’s UI and UX design

 through a centralized, scalable design system?

-Extracting AI-driven insights from 7,000+ VOC analyses
+Extracting AI-driven insights from

 Solution